 All this away, and me most wretched make.

-The third and final quatrain of ‘Sonnet 91,’ the speaker reveals to the reader what that “one thing“ is that he is so interested in.
+In the third and final quatrain of ‘Sonnet 91,’ the speaker reveals to the reader what that “one thing“ is that he is so interested in.
 Of course, it is the Fair Youth.
 While still speaking to the youth, the speaker says that his life is better than “high birth“.
-This is a reference to high social standing and respect that members of society born into wealth and glory are accustomed to.
+This is a reference to the high social standing and respect that members of society born into wealth and glory are accustomed to.

 The youth’s love is more valuable than wealth and makes the speaker feel prouder than the most expensive clothes would.
 It brings the speaker more “delight than hawks or horses”.
 The speaker knows that he has something that he can be proud of.
 But, there’s a risk.